alosof/anomaly-detection/README.md

 ## Training a model

+- Configure the metrics to use by changing the `active` attribute of each metric in `config/config.yml`.

-- Generate training data
+- Generate training data.

 ```bash
 make data
 ```

-- Train a model on the generated data
+- Train a model on the generated data.

 ```bash
 make model
 ```

+- Adjust the tolerance thresholds for each metric in the `config/config.yml` file according to the evaluation results.

 ## Using the model